What is the Plural of Loaf? Understanding Irregular Plurals in English

 - Thief: Thieves

 These irregularities are not arbitrary; they reflect consistent patterns within the language's historical development.
-The change often involves a shift in pronunciation as well, which adds another layer of complexity.
-Understanding these patterns helps us predict the plural forms of other similar words.
+Worth adding: the change often involves a shift in pronunciation as well, which adds another layer of complexity.
+Understanding these patterns helps us predict the plural forms of other similar words Surprisingly effective..

 Beyond "Loaves": Expanding Our Understanding of Irregular Plurals